Strategies For Success

 If you are unsure whether or not to drop a course, you can speak to an academic advisor who can review your grades and program requirements to help you make an informed decision.

-Cautionary note: some funding agencies (such as Canada Student Loans) require students to maintain full-time registration status in order to receive funding and avoid an interruption in funding.
-This means the student must be registered in at least 9 credit units (or three courses) per term in the regular session (Sept-Dec and Jan-Apr).
-Other funders require students to be registered in a minimum of 12 credit units or four courses per term.
+Cautionary note: some funding agencies require students to maintain full-time registration status in order to receive funding or to avoid an interruption in funding.
 Be sure to read the fine print on your funding agreement so you understand the consequences of dropping a course.

-A student who is absent from a final examination due to medical, compassionate, or other valid reasons, may apply to the College of Arts & Science Undergraduate Student’s Office for a deferred exam.
-Applications must be made within three business days of the missed examination and be accompanied by supporting documents.
+If a student is absent from a final examination due to an extenuating circumstance, they may be eligible to apply for a deferred exam.
+Students in the College of Arts and Science must contact the Undergraduate Student Office within three business days of the missed exam to be considered.